Tunja: City Foundation (1539-16th Century)

 The Spanish city of Tunja was founded on the lands of Quemuenchatocha, where later the convent of San Agustin was built.
 Founded by Captain Gonzalo Suarez Rendón, on August 6, 1539, the main square was established, also a yard for the church and public buildings around the square; in 1550, the city outlines were consolidated.
 The same year, The franciscans arrive to the city, and the Dominicans a year later, the Augustinians in 1585 and the Jesuits in 1611; To the foundation, 77 yards are added and divided, along with 70 vegetable gardens, 11 estates and 44 stables.
 Only until 1616 two parishes are built to receive mestizos and Indians during colonial period: Santa Barbara, at southwest and Las Nieves, at north.

 Security and living conditions

 Tunja has the lowest homicide rate in Colombia and is below average in Latin America according to the report from the International Centre of the Prevention of Crime for 2010.
 2 homicides per 100,000 inhabitants in 2015 makes the city one of the safest in the Americas.
 According to other sources, this value is four times lower than the national average.
 Tunja is an example of a safe city.

 Tourism

 Relevant historical and tourist sites

-The streets are named according to 472 and Google Maps nomenclatures — (C: calle), (K: carrera), (S: aouth), (E: east), (A: ave).
+The streets are named according to 472 and Google Maps nomenclatures — (C: calle), (K: carrera), (S: south), (E: east), (A: ave).